Cazi/Banking-System-Project/src/README.txt

 This banking application is going to need a customer class, a bank account class, and a class for the banking system itself.

-Start slow.
-Do a little everyday.
-This is only meant as a fun exercise to supplement my learning.
-This is not meant as a stressor.

 */